kildealab/topas_clustered_dna_damage/README.md

 ## License

 * This project is provided under the MIT license.
 See the [LICENSE file](LICENSE) for more info.
-* When using any component of this application, please be sure to cite our paper:
+* When using any component of this application, please be sure to cite our papers:
     * Montgomery L, Lund CM, Landry A, Kildea J (2021).
 Towards the characterization of neutron carcinogenesis through direct action simulations of clustered DNA damage. <em>Phys Med Biol</em> 66(20); 205011.
     * DOI: [https://doi.org/10.1088/1361-6560/ac2998](https://doi.org/10.1088/1361-6560/ac2998)
+    * Manalad J, Montgomery L, Kildea J (2022).
+    * DOI:

 ## Component details